Authentication With Single Sign-On (SSO)

 After the authentication with the IdP using the user

-orgadmin is successful, you will be logged in into Uyuni as the
+orgadmin is successful, you are logged in to Uyuni as the

 orgadmin user, provided that the